Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Fitting the MP Distribution to the Singular Value Distribution of DNN Weight Matrices

-The singular values of \(W\) that fall within the support of the MP distribution are regarded as noise, which is irrelevant for prediction.
+The singular values of \(W\) that fall within the support of the MP distribution are regarded as noise.
 In contrast, the singular values outside the support are interpreted as components derived from the signal matrix.
-Staats al. \cite{staats23} estimated the MP distribution using BEMA, whereas Berlyand et al. \cite{berlyand24} estimated it using Gaussian broadening.
+It is reported that the singular value distributions of trained weight matrices can, in some cases, be approximated by the MP distribution, extending beyond SGD training.
+The fitting of empirical singular value distributions to the MP distribution in Transformer-based models is investigated in Dantas et al. \cite{dantas2025decoding} and Staats et al. \cite{staats25}. \cite{staats23} estimated the MP distribution using BEMA, whereas Berlyand et at. \cite{berlyand24} estimated it using Gaussian broadening.
 They then used these estimates to perform low-rank approximation of weight matrices.
 However, there are discrepancies in the thresholds estimated by the BEMA and Gaussian broadening methods.
 This study aims to evaluate which estimation provides the more appropriate threshold.